iAvicenna/Residual-Network-Pytorch/README.md

 | ship   | 0.01800| 0.00600| 0.00300| 0.00200| 0.00000| 0.00100| 0.00200| 0.00100| 0.96100| 0.00600|
 | truck  | 0.00500| 0.02100| 0.00100| 0.00200| 0.00000| 0.00000| 0.00000| 0.00000| 0.01100| 0.96000|

-### Implementation of ResNet with lengtf of 32 layers
+### Implementation of ResNet with length of 32 layers

 Best test accuracy: 0.94730, training accuracy: 0.99952 (cost:0.00385)